 Just in time for the spring blooms, Knoxville’s dogwood trails invite you to enjoy more than 85 miles of scenic walking and biking paths.

 Where To Stay: The Tennessean Hotel offers luxurious Southern hospitality with the convenience of a downtown address close to great restaurants, pubs, and shopping.
+It is the perfect spot to rest after a day of festivities.

 Where To Eat: The Central Filling Station rotates over three dozen food trucks, ensuring the selection changes daily and offers a variety of unique culinary creations for the foodie fanatic.
+Their online calendar lists “trucks of the day,” so you don’t miss your favorite foodie fix.

 4. Fayetteville, North Carolina